dennissantoso/dennissantoso/README.md

 ### Hi there 👋

-Hi, My name is Dennis Santoso and I am a junior at the University of California, Riverside, working towards a Bachelor's degree in Computer Science.
+My name is Dennis Santoso and I am a junior at the University of California, Riverside, working towards a Bachelor's degree in Computer Science.
 I'm interested in developing web apps and learning new technologies to build unique projects.
 My professional career prospects include being a Software Engineer and Web Developer.

 I'd love to connect and feel free to reach out to me at:
 13dennissantoso@gmail.com